ITwenzyI/c-oldcode/README.md

 ## ⚠️ Disclaimer
 These are old student projects and may contain beginner mistakes.
-Feel free to use the code as reference or inspiration — but not for serious applications.
+Feel free to use the code as reference or inspiration, but not for serious applications.

 ## 🧑‍💻 Author
 **Kilian** — Student of Medical Informatics